jailkey/baiser/README.md

 {{/list}}
 */};
 ```
-We need data, create it:
+We need data, so we create some:
 ```javascript
 var data = {
 	topic : "Thats the Topic",